sotadb/Lua/README.md

 info.sotadb.loottracker.lua - keeps track of who wins rolls for what items

-info.sotadb.pools.lua - shows your adventure and production XP pools in the bottom left corner of your screen
+info.sotadb.pools.lua - shows your adventure and production XP pools / rate of change / and attenuation status (an astrisk when attenuated) in the bottom left corner of your screen

 info.sotadb.util.lua  - is a series of utilities for script writers.
 Notably for identifying stats